Daniel Brum

-Daniel (secular name David Anthony Brum; born November 16, 1954) is the hierarch of the Orthodox Church in America, archbishop of the Diocese of Chicago and the Midwest.
+Archbishop Daniel of Chicago (secular name David Anthony Brum; born November 16, 1954) is the hierarch of the Orthodox Church in America, archbishop of the Diocese of Chicago and the Midwest.

-Biography
+Early life and education

-He was born in Fresno, California, on November 16, 1954, to Orville and Marjory Brum, the eldest son in a Roman Catholic family.
+Daniel Brum was born David Anthony Brum in Fresno, California, on November 16, 1954, to Orville and Marjory Brum, the eldest son in a Roman Catholic family.
 He was raised in Riverdale, a Portuguese-American area, and graduated high school in 1973.

-He enrolled in St Patrick's College Seminary, Mountain View, where he discovered the history of Orthodoxy and attended services at St Nicholas Church, Saratoga.
 He began reading the Church Fathers in the 1970s and tried to integrate his private study into his regular study.

-He graduated with a Bachelor of Arts in humanities (specialising in history, philosophy and English literature) before entering Saint Patrick's Seminary in Menlo Park, graduating with a Masters of Divinity in 1981 and being ordained a Roman Catholic priest that same year.
+Brum enrolled in St Patrick's College Seminary, Menlo Park, where he discovered the history of Orthodoxy and attended services at St Nicholas Church, Saratoga.
+He graduated with a Bachelor of Arts in humanities (specialising in history, philosophy and English literature) before entering Saint Patrick's Seminary in Menlo Park, graduating with a Bachelor of Arts in Humanities in 1977 and a Masters of Divinity in 1981 before being ordained a Roman Catholic priest that same year.
 He served in a variety of capacities, including in the Portuguese-American community (and editor of the Portuguese-language page of the diocesan newspaper) and as diocesan Director of Vocations.

-He was asked by his bishop to continue further studies in 1992, and, in 1995, received a JCL (degree in canon law) from the Catholic University of America, Washington, D.C.
+He was asked by his bishop to continue further studies in 1992, and, in 1995, received a licentiate of Canon Law (JCL) from the Catholic University of America, Washington, D.C.
 During this time, his relationship with Orthodoxy continued with his research, and his study of canon law brought him closer to Orthodoxy.
 He nevertheless returned to his diocese and was assigned to the Diocesan Tribunal and a small, rural mission parish.